Traditional Japanese Knives

 Who We Are

-Founded in 2012, by Jeremy Watson, the Chubo Knives team brings over two decades worth of experience with Japanese craftsmanship and knowledge of knife-making.
-Our in-depth restaurant industry knowledge and hospitality mentality has been a cornerstone in creating a business in-tune with the needs of the world’s top chefs and culinary professionals.
+Founded in 2012, by Jeremy Watson, the Chubo Knives team brings over two decades worth of experience with Japanese craftsmanship and knife-making.
+Our in-depth restaurant industry knowledge and hospitality-focused approach have been a cornerstone in creating a business that caters to the needs of professional chefs and culinary enthusiasts worldwide.

 Philosophy

-Chubo was created with the goal of sharing the immense and unparalleled talent of Japanese blacksmiths with chefs and culinary enthusiasts around the world.
+Chubo was founded with the goal of sharing the unmatched craftsmanship and artistry of Japanese knife makers with professional chefs and culinary enthusiasts worldwide.

 Location